bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/asmap.md

 - /16 is slighly better than random
 - there is a healthcheck in the debug logs

-in the asmap-data repo we do a collarborative lauch multiple people join in does not make it fully deterministic, but getting close to very good results there is a tool to diff the results, but hard part is to interpret the diff
+in the asmap-data repo we do a collaborative launch multiple people join in does not make it fully deterministic, but getting close to very good results there is a tool to diff the results, but hard part is to interpret the diff